Miguel Rojas Player Props: Dodgers vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.

-- The Pirates' 4.33 team ERA ranks 18th across all league pitching staffs.
+- The Pirates have a 4.36 team ERA that ranks 18th across all league pitching staffs.

-- Pirates pitchers combine to surrender 82 home runs (one per game), the second-fewest in baseball.
+- Pirates pitchers combine to give up the third-fewest home runs in baseball (86 total, one per game).

+- Bido (0-1) gets the starting nod for the Pirates in his fifth start of the season.
+He has a 4.74 ERA in 19 2/3 innings pitched, with 18 strikeouts.

+- In his last appearance on Friday, the right-hander threw 3 1/3 innings against the Milwaukee Brewers, giving up four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.